Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Proof / Derivation

-We will rewrite the expression on the right hand side.
-The rewriting will be guided by the hope of eventually reducing the problem to real root counting problems.
-Specifically, we will repeatedly rewrite the condition $\beta_{j}\in I_{t}$ with the goal of replacing the \emph{membership} checking of $\beta _{j}$ with the \emph{counting} of~$\alpha_{i}$.
-Note
+We will rewrite the expression on the right-hand side, with the goal of eventually reducing the problem to a set of real root counting problems.
+First, we will repeatedly rewrite the condition $\beta_{j}\in A_{t}$ with the goal of replacing the \emph{membership} checking of $\beta _{j}$ with the \emph{counting} of~$\alpha_{i}$.

-In the above, we counted the \emph{indices} of $\alpha$'s instead of $\alpha$'s themselves, in order to account for the multiplicity of eigenvalues.
+Note that the counting of \textit{indices} of the eigenvalues $\alpha$ effectively counts the eigenvalues with multiplicity.